Cybersecurity-Ethical-Hacker/LSASS-Credentials-Dashboard/README.md

 ## 🚀 Usage
 Simply feed the tool PyPykatz JSON output, and let the dashboard do the rest!
-Export your LSASS dump to JSON using PyPykatz:
+Export your LSASS dump to JSON using PyPykatz.

 📍 Command-Line Options:
 ```bash